CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at providing extensive trigger terms and clearly answering both what the skill does and when to use it.
-However, it could be more specific about the concrete actions performed (e.g., what the style brief contains, what toolkit is configured) and could better distinguish itself from adjacent design/branding skills.
-The heavy reliance on listing trigger phrases, while helpful for matching, comes at the expense of describing specific capabilities.
+The description excels at providing trigger terms and answering both 'what' and 'when' questions, making it strong for skill selection.
+However, it could be more specific about the concrete actions performed (e.g., what the guided conversation entails, what toolkit is configured) and could better distinguish itself from other design/styling skills.
+The heavy front-loading of trigger phrases, while useful, comes at the expense of describing specific capabilities.

 Suggestions

-Add more specific concrete actions describing what the skill produces, e.g., 'Guides users through color palette selection, typography choices, spacing systems, and component styling to produce a style brief document with implementable toolkit configuration.'
+Add more specific concrete actions, e.g., 'Guides users through color palette selection, typography choices, spacing systems, and component styling to produce a style brief document.'

-Clarify what 'toolkit configuration' refers to (e.g., Tailwind config, CSS variables, design tokens) to improve specificity and distinctiveness from other design-related skills.
+Clarify what 'implementable toolkit configuration' refers to (e.g., specific framework like Tailwind, CSS variables, design tokens) to improve distinctiveness from other design skills.

 DimensionReasoningScore